 During some of my presentations, I get asked about the work environment for editing digital photographs.
 I also get individual inquiries about the subject.
-In this post, I will address those questions with some workspace examples including my own.
+In this post, I will address those questions with some photo editing workspace examples including my own.

 If we carry this line of thinking, the surroundings of your computer monitor, the level of light around it, the color of the wall behind it, etc. all become players in your digital photo editing process; all unbeknown to you!
 Here are general guidelines for comfortable and accurate digital workflow.
 I asked my friends Jim and Frank to provide photographs of their workspace which they designed after consulting with me.

 - You must, MUST, start with a calibrated and profiled monitor.
 Without this step, you are not even fishing in murky waters, you are trying to fish in the desert.
 A calibrated and profiled monitor will display the colors accurately and reflect the correct luminance levels.
 Your monitor calibration may even be incomplete!

 - Do not have your monitor sitting in front of a window which may allow you to “enjoy the flowers in the backyard.”
-Enjoy your flowers by going out to the garden and place your monitor away from windows.
+Enjoy your flowers by going out to the garden and place your monitor away from the windows.
 The amount of light behind it and the colors you will see from the window will seriously distort your perception of what you see on your display monitor.
 Those flowers are not a part of your photo editing workspace.

 - If there are windows to the side or above your monitor, use window blinds to sufficiently darken them and shield the light from the window so that it does not hit the screen.
-That will have a tendency to weaken the colors which will result in your excessive adjustments to your images.
+That will tend to weaken the colors which will result in excessive adjustments to your images.

 - Make sure there is no strong light source behind you that may similarly illuminate the display and distort the perception.